*Contains Amazon Affiliate Links

 Cloth Sanitary Pads

-If everybody is grabbing the nappies and toilet roll I wonder how long it will be until the sanitary products are cleared out?
+If everybody is grabbing the nappies and toilet roll I wonder how long it will be until the period products are cleared out?
 If we all have to self-contain, we will need to ensure we do have these types of essentials.
 Luckily, I also made this swap last year which means I have enough pads to cover my period and I can wash these after use.
 Again, these are a gamechanger!!
 My periods are lighter, the pads are far more comfortable to wear than plastic disposable ones and now that I have enough, I don’t have to spend money on this every month.
 I use Baba and Boo CSP but there are plenty of companies who make and sell these so we really are spoilt for choice in this area now.
 Oh, and did I mention that they also come in funky patterns?!

 You can read all about my switch to CSP here.